AnabelGonzalez/WeatherAPI/README.md

 ### Open Weather Map API Project

-This small project was created to test the Open Weather API using Vanilla Javascript.
+This small project is a single page application that was created to test the Open Weather Map API using Vanilla Javascript.
+Once the app is loaded, it will prompt the user to share their location.
+Alternatively, users can set their own location and fetch the api to get the current weather data.

 ## Technologies Used:
 * Fetch API